Indirect production of doubly charmed tetraquarks $T_{cc}$ at high energy colliders: INTRODUCTION

-Large Hadron Collider(LHC) and Circular Electron-Positron Collider(CEPC) with high energy and high luminosity provide good experimental platforms for the research of tetraquark.
-Previous study on the direct hadronic production of tetraquark in the subprocess gluon-gluon fusion at LHC has been presented in Reference~\cite{Chen:2011jtl}.
+The Large Hadron Collider(LHC) and Circular Electron-Positron Collider(CEPC) with high energy and high luminosity provide good experimental platforms for the research of tetraquarks.
+A previous study on the direct hadronic production of tetraquarks in the subprocess gluon-gluon fusion at LHC has been presented in Ref.~\cite{Chen:2011jtl}.
 The contributions from indirect production mechanisms are also not negligible \cite{Niu:2018ycb,Niu:2019xuq,Zhang:2022jst,Tian:2023uxe} and they could be an auxiliary force in the search for new hadrons.
 In this paper, we are interested in the indirect production mechanisms of doubly charmed tetraquark $T_{cc}$ at LHC and CEPC.
-They can be indirect produced through three typical high-energy physical decay processes, Higgs$/Z^{0}/W^{+} \to \langle cc\rangle[n] + X \to T_{cc}+ X $, where $[n]$ is the spin and color quantum number of the intermediate $\langle cc\rangle$ diquark and it can be $[^1 S_0]_6$ and $[^3 S_1]_{\bar{3}}$ for the antisymmetry by exchanging identical fermions.
-These three decay processes all can be factorized into the convolution of the perturbative short-distance coefficients and the non-perturbative long-distance matrix elements.
-In the perturbation area, four free quarks or antiquarks are produced by the decay of Higgs, $Z^{0}$ and $W^{+}$ boson, respectively.
-Then in the non-perturbative region, the resulting two charm quarks form a diquark state $\langle cc\rangle$ with certain transition probabilities.
-Finally, the $\langle cc\rangle$ diquark state evolves into $T_{cc}$ via the fragmentation process by trapping two light antiquarks from the vacuum.
+They can be indirectly produced through three typical high-energy physical decay processes, Higgs$/Z^{0}/W^{+} \to \langle cc\rangle_{\bar{3}} +\bar{c}+\bar{c}/\bar{s} \to T_{cc}+\bar{c}+\bar{c}/\bar{s}$, where the spin quantum number of the $\langle cc\rangle_{\bar{3}}$ diquark cluster can be $^3 S_1$ and its orbital excited states for the antisymmetry by exchanging identical fermions.

+These three decay processes all can be factorized into the convolution of the perturbative short-distance coefficients and the nonperturbative long-distance matrix elements.
+In the perturbation area, four free quarks or antiquarks are produced by the decay of the Higgs, $Z^{0}$, and $W^{+}$ bosons, respectively.
+Then in the nonperturbative region, the resulting two charm quarks form a diquark cluster $\langle cc\rangle_{\bar{3}}$ with certain transition probabilities.
+Finally, the $\langle cc\rangle_{\bar{3}}$ diquark cluster evolves into $T_{cc}$ via the fragmentation process by trapping two light antiquarks from the vacuum.
 Theoretical predictions for the produced events and kinematic behaviors of $T_{cc}$ would be given at LHC and CEPC, respectively.
 This will provide some theoretical guidance for the experimental follow-up discovery of tetraquark states.